Fwieliams/thesis_green_scheduler/README.md

 ## Important thesis note

 The simulator uses trace-derived predictions, not physical measurements on the modeled Sherwood/Olympus/Atlantis/Camelot nodes.
-In the thesis, describe this as a trace-driven simulation study using a reduced ChIP-seq DAG.
+In the thesis, this is described as a trace-driven simulation study using a reduced ChIP-seq DAG.